saabismi/survey/README.md

 After that, go into data/generate_db.sql and copy everything in the document using Ctrl+A. Then go to phpMyAdmin (or your desired MySQL interface and paste everything you just copied there and press "Go".

+Add a question onto the page:

+between #bodystart and #bodyend:

+write question(id); with id being the kys_id in the kysymys-table.

+And to get a heading:

+otsikko("title", "paragraph");

+where title is the heading text and paragraph is an additional text with a smaller font

 PLEASE NOTE: this readme is heavily in a work-in-progress state and the program itself isn't even near a production ready state.
 This github page will (hopefully) be heavily improved in the future.